-This is what’s happening in long COVD.
+This is often what’s happening in long COVID.
 The challenge is too much.

-  All the things in this post and in part 1 can help with long COVID.
-Long COVID

-  needs a holistic, systemic approach which, unfortunately our modern allopathic

-  healthcare system isn’t equipped to address (more on why that is here, and
+All the things in this post and in part 1 can help with long COVID and full virus recovery.
+Long COVID needs a holistic, systemic approach which, unfortunately our modern allopathic healthcare system isn’t equipped to address (more on why that is here, and here).

-  here).

 That doesn’t mean there aren’t answers though.
-This is where functional medicine

-  and a functional health approach is so needed.
+This kind of virus recovery is where functional medicine and a functional health approach is so needed.

-  As a functional health coach I help people address the unique dynamics,

-  imbalances and root causes in their own unique body so they can restore proper

-  functioning and get back to feeling like themselves again.
+As a functional health coach I help people address the unique dynamics, imbalances and root causes in their own unique body so they can restore proper functioning and get back to feeling like themselves again.

 - Coronavirus Support Guide: How to Reduce Stress and Boost Your Immune System

 - 10 Ways to Boost Your Natural Immunity

 - Quarantine Cooking Guide: Shopping List Staples, Pantry Essentials and a Batch Cooking Plan